 Find Hotels and Airbnbs near Melbourne Zoo

-The main attraction for me is that it’s an indoors, secure play area for little people.
+The main appeal for me is that it’s an indoors, secure play area for little people.
 It’s great for really hot summer days or the freezing winter.
 The central area has seating from which you can see all the different areas so there are no blind spots.
 Note that you can’t take food or drink inside.

 Keepers Kids also has an outdoor play area.